mscdex/build-addons/README.md

       * Common job properties
         * `node` - The node version to compile against
+        * `electron` - The electron version to compile against
+          * When this is specified, `node` merely becomes the node version used for running scripts during the build process
+          * **Note:** You will need to make sure that the libc and other values that are dependent upon how electron was built (for the selected platform) are set appropriately
         * `os` - The name of a valid Github Runner
         * `arch` - The architecture to compile for
       * Linux-specific properties